jdc-cunningham/ml-clip-cam/DEVLOG.md

 What I need to do now is do the AP startup and make sure it all works from wifi/local host

+2:50 PM

+OMG so close...

+I'm seeing the interface via AP-hosted web page

+Have not confirmed that it works though

+Only way out is to turn it off/on again at this time till I write that fancy bit in

 ---